BG6LH/FT-81x-BT-DIGI-Adaptor/README.md

 ## Update

+### Updated in 20230608

+1. Update LDO LM1117-3.3V to 5V, to provide a constant power for the Bluetooth module;
+2. Removed the Zener, and updated R6 to 150Ω, which is close to the ideal value;
+3. Added power off circuit.
+4. Replace VR with fixed resistor and optimize the circuit.
+5. Updated some symbols and footprints.

 ### Updated in 20230527

 The version 20230522‘s MD6 and MD8 sockets footprints were forgot to be grounded, if you has printed the PCB, you can scrape the green oil next to the shell's big pin, and then solder them together.
 It will as good as this version 20230527.